wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

     </tr>
     <tr>
     <td><strong>Email</strong></td>
-    <td colspan="2">Alert target for specifying the attributes of an email message that is sent when an alert changes state.</td>
+    <td colspan="2">Alert target for sending notifications to email systems.
+This alert target specifies the attributes of the email messages to be sent when an alert changes state.</td>
     </tr>
     <tr>
     <td><strong>PagerDuty</strong></td>
-    <td colspan="2">Alert target for specifying a PagerDuty key and a POST body to use when an alert changes state.</td>
+    <td colspan="2">Alert target for sending notifications to PagerDuty.
+This alert target specifies the PagerDuty key and a POST body to use when an alert changes state.</td>
     </tr>
     </tbody>
     </table>